 ‘It was painful,’ recalls Henry.
 ‘But I couldn’t get out of it, because I’d signed a contract.
 I was stuck in it.
 I was very boxed in around that time.
 I was sort of closing myself off.
 I knew I just had to get through this.
 I was getting on with teenage life – going out with girls and listening to music and reading comics – but there was this nub of irritation, which was being in the Minstrel show, because I knew it went against everything.
 It was racist, it was an anomaly.
 Every time I did that show, I was sort of depressed.’

-For all its shortcomings – in the book, he quickly learns that ‘showbusiness seemed to be another word for separation, isolation’ – he knew it was better than his alternative destiny, as an apprentice welder in a Dudley factory.
+For all the shortcomings of his new career – in the book, he quickly learns that ‘showbusiness seemed to be another word for separation, isolation’ – he knew it was better than his alternative destiny, as an apprentice welder in a Dudley factory.
 ‘My dad worked in a factory for 30 years,’ he says.
 ‘So did my mum.
 I respect anybody who does that hardcore work.
 But when I saw that the door was open, and that I could run away and join the circus, I ran.
 I left skid marks.’

 In the afterword, Henry likens writing a memoir to ‘scouring your soul with emotional Brillo Pads’, and admits that discussing intimate family details – like the ‘coldness’ of his relationship with his Papa, Winston, and his shocking discovery, aged around 11, that his ‘Uncle Bertie’ was actually his real father – doesn’t come easily.
 ‘I don’t know who it was who said, “No tears in the writer, no tears in the reader…”, he tells Weekend.
 ‘But it was also very therapeutic and cathartic.
 It’s stuff I’d never said to anybody.’